tsjdev-apps/AlexaFactSkillNetTemplate/README.md

 * `EmbeddedResourceService` to read an embedded `json` file
 * `FactsService` to get a random fact or a fact by intent
 * Preparations to handle required intents like `AMAZON.StopIntent`, `AMAZON.CancelIntent`, `AMAZON.HelpIntent` and `LaunchRequest`

+# Source Code

+The source code of the template is located in the `develop` branch of this repository.
+You can find it [here]{https://github.com/tsjdev-apps/AlexaFactSkillNetTemplate/tree/develop}